-Q Question 1.1: Are current models, tools, and methods to identify and assist populations vulnerable to trafficking both accurate and effective at reducing trafficking risk?
+Q Question 1.1: Are current models, tools, and methods to identify and assist populations vulnerable to trafficking effective at reducing trafficking risk in both the short and long term?

-- 1.1.1 What kinds of social protection programs (or program packages) best protect against trafficking risks for potential victims? - 1.1.2 How can poverty alleviation, humanitarian assistance, gender-based violence, and development programs be adapted to reduce human trafficking risks? - 1.1.3 Are programs that use community-based (e.g., Community Vigilance Committees, Village Parent Groups) and/or survivor-led tools and methods more effective at identifying and supporting victims of trafficking? - 1.1.4 How effective are current models and training programs that seek to assist first responders (including law enforcement officials) in identifying victims of trafficking?
+- 1.1.1 What kinds of social protection programs (or program packages) best meet minimum standards of care and protect against trafficking risks for potential victims? - 1.1.2 How can poverty alleviation, humanitarian assistance, gender-based violence, and development programs be adapted to better identify trafficking victims and reduce human trafficking risks? - 1.1.3 Are programs that use community-based (e.g., Community Vigilance Committees, Village Parent Groups) and/or survivor-led or participatory approaches more effective at identifying and supporting victims of trafficking? - 1.1.4 How effective are current models and training programs that seek to assist first responders (including law enforcement officials) in identifying and supporting victims of trafficking in a manner that is victim centered and trauma informed?

 - Assumptions about which geographic areas and groups are most vulnerable to trafficking (e.g., comparative poverty rates, proximity to national borders, internal migration rates) do not always equate to high trafficking source areas. - There is an assumption that improved social programs/safety nets promote individual resilience and reduce risks for labor and sex trafficking, but more evidence is needed to directly link the effectiveness of social protection programs on protecting individuals from being trafficked.
 For example, one quasi-experimental study in a region of India with high levels of forced labor in agriculture, brick kilns, and the carpet industry found that a community empowerment model (where groups identify their own key priorities) was able to reduce indebtedness, improve food security, and increase use of government services (Gausman et al. 2016).
-However, a study of agricultural income shocks in Indonesia showed that increased skills and livelihoods for individuals can lead to increases in migration (Bazzi 2017), which could also result in increased trafficking incidence.

-• An RCT in Nigeria found an assertive school counseling program (based on classical conditioning techniques to help students assert their rights and report if a situation makes them feel uncomfortable) to be effective in reducing the degree of children's' vulnerability to trafficking (Uwah and Udom 2016).
+However, a study of agricultural income shocks in Indonesia showed that increased skills and livelihoods for individuals can lead to increases in migration (Bazzi 2017), which could also result in increased trafficking incidence. - An RCT in Nigeria found an assertive school counseling program (based on classical conditioning techniques to help students assert their rights and report if a situation makes them feel uncomfortable) to be effective in reducing the degree of children's vulnerability to trafficking (Uwah and Udom 2016).